THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 – LORIS MALAGUZZI –

-A major part of preparing for a project is the arrangement of the environment.
-The design of learning environments is one of the signature influences from Reggio Emilia.
-All of the senses, emotions, intellect and relationships are taken into account when an environment is arranged.
-Individuals and groups may be impacted by mood inspiring music, alluring essences, individually lit spaces, furniture of different ergonomic designs, textured surfaces, specific tools and equipment and beautifully displayed natural and manmade materials.
+A significant part of preparing for a project is the arrangement of the environment.
+The design of learning environments is one of Reggio Emilia's signature influences.
+All senses, emotions, intellect and relationships are considered when an environment is arranged.
+Individuals and groups may be impacted by mood-inspiring music, alluring essences, individually lit spaces, furniture with different ergonomic designs, textured surfaces, specific tools and equipment, and beautifully displayed natural and manmade materials.
 Nothing is there by chance; nothing is superfluous.
 The environment is an external representation of interior landscapes for thinking and feeling.

 The idea of the environment as a third teacher is a testament to how carefully it is arranged.
 Very seldom do things appear by accident.

-How does the environment as the third teacher link with neuroscience?
+How is the environment as the third teacher linked with neuroscience?

-Multiple engagements with an idea develop critical mass in the understanding of concepts and connections.
-When an environment is set up in a way that children can encounter the same of similar ideas in different modes and activities, the repetition helps to develop a complex relational understanding of the content.
-For example, if the idea is to explore the role of water as a life-giving force on the planet, and how it appears in different states and places, then children’s experience of its different states in the classroom, and interpretations in narrative and even dance, will give deeper more enduring meaning to the idea and how the idea coheres with other ideas.
+Multiple engagements with an idea develop critical mass in understanding concepts and connections.
+When an environment is set up so children can encounter similar ideas in different modes and activities, repetition helps develop a complex relational understanding of the content.
+For example, if the idea is to explore the role of water as a life-giving force on the planet and how it appears in different states and places, then children’s experience of its various states in the classroom and interpretations in narrative and even dance, will give deeper more enduring meaning to the idea and how the idea coheres with other ideas.

 Carla Rinaldi says: The physical space can be described as a language.
-The language of space is very strong, and it is a conditioning factor.
+The language of space is powerful, and it is a conditioning factor.
 Its code is not always explicit and recognisable, but we perceive and interpret it from an early age.
-This statement attests to the child’s learning being mediated by influences from the environment.
-This was scientifically validated by the important longitudinal Dunedin study that followed children from childhood into adulthood (Belsky, Caspi, Moffitt, & Poulton, 2020).
-Children who had more stimulation, care and support later enjoyed greater life success.
-The Reggio Emilia classroom is not only important for cognitive but also social and emotional development as you will have read in the section on the image of the children and partnership.
+This statement attests to the child’s learning being mediated by environmental influences.
+This was scientifically validated by the critical longitudinal Dunedin study that followed children from childhood into adulthood (Belsky, Caspi, Moffitt, & Poulton, 2020).
+Children with more stimulation, care, and support later enjoyed greater life success.
+The Reggio Emilia classroom is crucial for cognitive, social, and emotional development, as you will have read in the section on the image ofchildren and partnership.

 9. Learning as Individual and Group Construction